Langshiang Falls

 The total height of the falls is generally quoted at around 337 m.
 However, that needs to be confirmed.
-Considering the height to be correct, it is the 3rd highest waterfalls in India.
+Considering the height to be correct, it is the 47th highest waterfall in India.

-Langshiang, about 24-25 km from Nongstoin, is about 30 minutes walk from Sangriang village.
+Langshiang, about 24-25 km from Nongstoin, is around a 30 minute walk from Sangriang village.
 The Mighty Kynshi River after splitting and forms the 2nd largest River Island in Asia meets somewhere on the upstream side of Langchong (Langshiang) area.
 The river passes through a valley and forms a pool called ‘Wei Spi’ and is surrounded by breathtaking giant cliff.
-The river then divert it downstream to a deep gorge forming one of the highest and biggest waterfall in the state popularly known as the ‘Langshiang Falls’ or ‘kshaid Ur-Nar’.
+The river then diverts downstream to a deep gorge, forming one of the highest and biggest waterfall in the state, popularly known as the ‘Langshiang Falls’ or ‘kshaid Ur-Nar’.
 It offers one of the best panoramic views of the green lawn hills nearby and surrounding by hamlets including the village of Mawpon.
-Langchong consist of some falls, closer to wei spi there are two waterfalls called the ‘kshaid chong’ falls and ‘wei spi’ falls.
+Langchong consist of some falls.
+Closer to wei spi, there are two waterfalls called the ‘kshaid chong’ falls and ‘wei spi’ falls.

 As the river flows downstream, it goes through deep gorge and there is an upcoming project known as the Kynshi HEP.
 The project will significantly enhance development and secondary benefits like boost to tourism.